Quantum dot-based high-fidelity universal quantum gates in noisy environment: Introduction

-For implementing an arbitrary quantum computing task, we need to have a set of `universal' quantum gates.
-There exist many such sets that can act as universal quantum gates according to Solovay-Kitaev theorem ~\cite{nielsen2001quantum,harrow2002efficient}.
-In realizing various universal sets, controlled-NOT (CNOT) gate and Toffoli gate are very important gates.
-The qubits interact with the system surrounding which affects the gate implementation.
-In a spin-based QD system, we observe interaction with i) magnetic spin of nuclei and ii) phonons~\cite{taylor2006hyperfine,amasha2008electrical,khaetskii2001spin,san2006geometrical,marquardt2005spin,borhani2006spin} that cause decoherence in the system.
-The spin of the nuclei surrounding the confined electron in the quantum dot exhibits a normalized magnetic field.
-This magnetic field interacts with the spin of a confined electron introducing hyperfine noise in the system.
-The phonon interaction occurs between different orbital states and not spin states.
-Spin-orbit interaction (SOI) mixes the spin states with the orbital state making our system susceptible to decoherence due to phonons.
-It was observed that hyperfine interaction is dominant at the low external static magnetic field (low energy gap), and phonon interaction is dominant at the high value of static magnetic field (high energy gap)~\cite{amasha2008electrical}.
-This work presents a framework to model CNOT and Toffoli gates in the presence of hyperfine noise and phononic interactions.
-We have used Lindblad Master Equation formalism to model dynamics and decoherence in the system.
-Finally, we present a parameter range for a CNOT and Toffoli gate implementation in noisy conditions.
+In 1998, Loss and DiVincenzo proposed a quantum dot based implementation of quantum computation that used electron spin as a qubit~\cite{loss1998quantum}.
+Since then, tremendous progress has been made on quantum dot based spin qubits~\cite{koppens2006driven,maune2012coherent,veldhorst2014addressable,veldhorst2015two,zajac2018resonantly,russ2018high,zajac2015reconfigurable,petta2005coherent,hanson2007spins,zajac2018single}.
+To implement an arbitrary quantum operation, we need to have a set of `universal' quantum gates.
+There exist many such sets that can act as universal quantum gates according to Solovay-Kitaev theorem~\cite{nielsen2001quantum,harrow2002efficient}.
+However, qubits interact with the environment, which affects the gate implementation and deteriorates their fidelity.
+For example, in a GaAs QD system, we observe interactions with i) spin of surrounding nuclei and ii) phonons~\cite{taylor2006hyperfine,amasha2008electrical,khaetskii2001spin,san2006geometrical,marquardt2005spin,borhani2006spin,kouwenhoven1997electron,simmons2007single}.
+Similar is the case with Si quantum dot based qubits.
+Both of these are the primary sources of decoherence in the qubits.
+The spin of the nuclei surrounding the confined electron in the quantum dot exhibits a normalized magnetic field distribution.
+This magnetic field interacts with the spin of a confined electron introducing hyperfine interaction (HFI) noise in the system.
+The interaction with phonons essentially captures the charge noise due to lattice vibrations.
+It is mediated by the spin-orbit interaction (SOI)~\cite{camenzind2018hyperfine,alcalde2008spin}.
+Generally, spin qubits cannot be directly affected by electric field fluctuations.
+Spin-orbit interaction (SOI) mixes the spin states with the orbital (electron cloud) state making the system susceptible to electrostatic fluctuations~\cite{amasha2008electrical}.
+As pointed out earlier as well, the phonon interaction is the dominant source of charge fluctuation in the quantum dot environment that we have taken in our study.
+It has been observed that HFI noise is dominant at the low external static magnetic field (low energy gap), and phonon noise is dominant at the high value of static magnetic field (high energy gap)~\cite{amasha2008electrical}.
+The silicon-based spin qubits are relatively free from hyperfine interactions and therefore they are well suited for spin-based quantum computing.
+However, they suffer from a problem inherent to their electronic structure.
+The conduction band minima of silicon have six-fold degeneracy providing an uncontrolled degree of freedom for electrons that are used to define qubits and it may cause relaxation and dephasing in the qubit state~\cite{zwanenburg2013silicon,eriksson2013semiconductor}.